sharon1160/Gtest/README.md

 # Gtest
-Unit tests with GTest and VScode.
+Unit testing with GTest on Ubuntu and VScode.